MAiNGO-github/MAiNGO.jl/README.md

 ## Tests
-A subset of testcases for MathOptInterface solvers can be run by running the script ./test/runtests.jl.
+A subset of test cases for MathOptInterface solvers can be run by running the script ./test/runtests.jl.
 The current release was tested in the following combinations:
 - Julia 1.8.5 and MathOptInterface v1.18.0
 - Julia 1.9.4 and MathOptInterface v1.23.0.